Romania in the Eurovision Song Contest

-Contest history

-Paula Seling and Ovi (pictured) placed third with their 2010 entry "Playing with Fire".
+Participation

-Televiziunea Română (TVR) is a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
-It has participated in the contest representing Romania since its in 1994.
+Televiziunea Română (TVR) has been a full member of the European Broadcasting Union (EBU) since 1st January 1993, thus eligible to participate in the Eurovision Song Contest since then.
+It has participated in the contest representing Romania since the in 1994.
 Before becoming a member of the EBU, TVR had broadcast the contest several times during the 1960s, 1970s, 1980s, and early 1990s.